remzh/BorkBot/README.md

 `bork poke`: pokes Bork.
 Decreases friendship (-5).
 3 minute cooldown.

 `bork slap`: slaps Bork.
 Significantly decreases friendship (-30).
 10 minute cooldown.

+`bork scratch`: makes Bork randomly scratch (delete) between one and five messages from the channel.

+`bork nuke`: Bork borks into a borking frenzy!
+10-50 messages will be deleted (you don't get to choose, Bork does what he wants).
+Requires 25 friendship.

 `bork stab`: attempts to stab Bork.
 If you succeed, Bork will die and leave the server.
 However, if you fail, you'll be kicked from the server.